EleutherAI/math-lm/blog/main.md

 <!-- ![put sample model output here]() -->

 Today we release *Llemma*: 7 billion and 34 billion parameter language models for mathematics.
 The Llemma models were initialized with Code Llama weights, then trained on the Proof-Pile II, a 55 billion token dataset of mathematical and scientific documents.
+The resulting models show improved mathematical capabilities, and can adapt to a variety of tasks by prompting the model with examples or additional finetuning.

 <img src="./llemma_diagram.jpeg" width="60%"/>